drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Pentenone

-However, in Z-pent-3-ene-2-one the s-cis conformer is preferred (by about 10 kJ/mol) because of the steric repulsion occurring between the two methyl groups when the molecule is in the s-trans conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/pentenone-f0c7003c'><i class='fa fa-play' aria-hidden='true'></i></button>However, in Z-pent-3-ene-2-one the s-cis conformer is preferred (by about 10 kJ/mol) because of the steric repulsion occurring between the two methyl groups when the molecule is in the s-trans conformation.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer